raphaelleroffo/intro-to-gis/Session3/session3_tutorial.md

 <img src="../img/S3-11.png" width="700">

+If you open the attribute table of that point layer, you will find the same information and the same number of rows as in the initial table.

+**If your non-spatial table doesn't contain geometry**

+If your non-spatial table does **not** contain geometry, then there are 2 options:
+- One of the fields is a unique ID that you can join to an existing geometry layer: see next section.
+- There is no field that you can in any way link to an existing geometry.
+There is nothing you can do and you can't use this data in your QGIS project.

 ### 6. Run an attribute-based join

-Another "simple" table is available in your geopackage; the `BoroughProfiles` table.
+Another non-spatial table is available in your geopackage; the `BoroughProfiles` table.
+I initially downloaded it as a csv file and it only contains tabular data.
 If you open the attribute table of this layer, you won't find any latitude/longitude or eastings/northings fields.
 However, you will notice the presence of a `Code` field.
-This code is the same as the `gss_code` present in the `LondonBoroughs` polygon layer.
+It turns out that this code is the same as the `gss_code` present in the `LondonBoroughs` polygon layer.
+When working on census data, national statistics offices will produce boundary files (vector layers) of each census unit, and will make sure to include a column with a unique ID for each polygon.
+Then, each table they produce will also refer to those unique census blocks by referring to this same unique ID.
+In this case, data is aggregated at the borough level and you have a code to link back each borough with the demographic data that was collected about this borough.

 <img src="../img/S3-12.png" width="700">